-"Nay, good sir, that cannot be," our leader an-"A cavalier may not with honor surrender his blade or his liberty in the manner ve demand.
-Keep close to my bridle-arm, Clarke, and strike home at any rogue who lays hands on you,"
+"Nay, good sir, that cannot be," our leader answered.
+"A cavalier may not with honor surrender his blade or his liberty in the manner ye demand.
+Keep close to my bridlearm, Clarke, and strike home at any rogue who lays hands on you."

-A hum of anger rose from the crowd, and a score of sticks and scythe-blades were raised against us, when the minister again interposed and silenced his noisy following.
+A hum of anger rose from the crowd, and a score of sticks

+and scythe-blades were raised against us, when the minister again interposed and silenced his noisy following.